-If your answer is “yes” to either of these questions, then it’s definitely worth considering a loyalty program for your business.
+If your answer is “yes” to either of these questions, then it’s definitely worth considering a loyalty program for your business in 2022.
 Read this to learn why loyalty programs are imperative to business success.

 2. Are Your Profit Margins Above the 10% Mark?

 I recently wrote an article explaining How to Measure Your Loyalty Program’s ROI, which is useful for ascertaining whether your loyalty program is turning a profit or a loss.

 While the costs of running a loyalty program have dropped dramatically in recent years as digital loyalty app providers and other convenient solutions have emerged, companies that are operating on a profit margin of less than 10% might find that offering rewards will hurt their bottom line.

 Even if the upfront costs of creating your loyalty program are low, it can take a little while for the ROI (return on investment) to kick in and the benefits to reveal themselves.
 This is fine, as long as you can afford to sustain the initial period of promoting your loyalty program and reeling customers in with enticing rewards.

 If your profit margin is 10% or higher, then your business is probably well positioned to manage a loyalty program.

 The logic behind this question is fairly obvious.
 Whether you are running a small independent business or a global company with outlets in numerous international markets, it’s always crucial to keep an eye on what your competitors are doing.